cwfparsonson/cwfparsonson.github.io/_projects/6-ultrafast_optical_switch_optimisation.md

 Much like the control problem with cruise control systems in cars, applying a simple electrical signal to turn ‘on’ an SOA results in overshoot, rise time and settling time issues.

 <br/><br/>
 The switch speed (off-on time) of an SOA is typically characterised in terms of rise time.
-However, due to various intereactions within the SOA, a fast rise time typically leads to ‘ringing’ (oscillations around the steady state value) as described in relation to cars using cruise control.
+However, due to various interactions within the SOA, a fast rise time typically leads to ‘ringing’ (oscillations around the steady state value) as described in relation to cars using cruise control.
 This ringing is not accounted for in the rise time metric.
 The rise time typically occurs on the order of hundreds of picoseconds, but the ringing can persist for the order of nanoseconds (see red curve in the figure below).